athei/mult-panic/README.md

 * target must be wasm32-unknown-unknown
 * overflow checks must be enabled
 * link time optimization must be enabled
-* core must be recompiled with these flags using cargo xbuild or the std aware cargo
+* core must be recompiled using -Z build-std
 * The compiler needs to insert a call to `memcpy`

 The non existent imported function will be then called by the overflow checks in the